Skip to main content

 Barnett, meanwhile, turns her gaze underground and upstream.

-Her installation at RMB Latitudes Art Fair 2025, Carried and Spilled, brings attention to the material presence, the origins and destinations of Johannesburg’s water — from its spruits, rivers and aquifer to the urbanised bodies of dams, swimming pools, water features and piped flow.
+Her installation at RMB Latitudes Art Fair 2025, Carried and Spilled, focuses on Johannesburg’s water — its spruits, rivers and aquifer, as well as urbanised bodies of dams, swimming pools, water features and piped flow.
 Shepstone Gardens is located on the Witwatersrand Ridge, a rocky outcrop that bifurcates the city’s northern and southern areas.
-The ridge was named, by early white settlers, for the glistening water that flowed over the quartz outcrop in seasonal, summer falls.
-These waterways have been largely covered by concrete and tar, but their former presence, echoed in the ridge’s name, indicate a continental divide that separates two distinct watersheds.
-Rain falling on the north side of the ridge will find its way to rivers like the Jukskei, the Hennops, the Sandspruit and the Braamfonteinspruit, which flow towards the Crocodile River, then the Limpopo, flowing east towards the Indian Ocean.
-Rain to the south finds the Kliprivier and further on, the Vaal River, which joins the Orange River to flow westwards towards the Atlantic Ocean.
-The ridge is a site of watery origin, and of geological, gravitiational division.
+The ridge was named, by early white settlers, for the glistening water that flowed in seasonal, summer waterfalls.
+These waterways have been largely covered by concrete and tar, but their former presence indicates a gravitational continental divide that still separates two distinct watersheds.

-As the water flows outwards, it carries material messages: of extraction and pollution, of flood or drought, of activity and stagnation along its course.
+As the water flows outwards, it carries messages: of extraction and pollution, of flood or drought, of activity and stagnation along its course.
 These messages show the entangled nature of moving water - both human and environmental, its form constructed by an interplay of elemental force and anthropogenic infrastructure.
-The water flowing south may carries remnants of Langlagste Mine Dump and Turfontein Race Course, of Goudkoppies Water Treatment Plant and Suikerbosrand Nature Reserve, while the northern flow carries elements of Houghton Golf Club, Johannesburg Zoo, Alexandra Township and Tswaing Meteor Crater.

 Nina's practice spans drawing, moving image, and installation, all rooted in the body’s relationship to scale, time and terrain.
 At RMB Latitudes, she invites us to think with water — not just as infrastructure, but as a living presence with agency, history and a future we must care for.